kartoza/tomorrownow_gap_platform/docs/src/developer/api/guide/measurment.md

 **Project Overview**

-TomorrowNow.org is partnering with the BMGF to develop and assess new weather technologies to support the seed breeding ecosystem in East Africa.
+TomorrowNow.org is partnering with the Bill and Melinda Gates Foundation (BMGF) to develop and assess new weather technologies to support the seed breeding ecosystem in East Africa.
 The "Next-Gen" project focuses on adopting new or next-generation technologies to improve data access and quality.

 **Goals**